Spring 2022 - Vulcan ʻOhana Welcome Week - Event details

 For more information, contact: sdelo@hawaii.edu (808) 932-7365

-Tags: campus center Spring 2022 Week of Welcome Vulcan ‘Ohana Welcome Week Campus Center RISO BOMB BOSP SAC UHHSA Ke Kalahea NEWS spring2022 vulcan `ohana welcome week week of welcome NEW UH Hilo
+Tags: campus center week of welcome vulcan `ohana welcome week BOMB BOSP SAC UHHSA Ke Kalahea NEWS RISO

 What's also happening?